Long Valley Caldera: Eruptions

 Subsequent eruptions from the Long Valley magma chamber were confined within the caldera with extrusions of relatively hot (crystal-free) rhyolite 700,000 to 600,000 years ago as the caldera floor was uplifted to form the resurgent dome followed by extrusions of cooler, crystal-rich moat rhyolite at 200,000-year intervals (500,000, 300,000, and 100,000 years ago) in clockwise succession around the dome.
 The declining volcanic activity and increasingly crystalline lava extruded over the last 650,000 years, as well as other trends, suggest that the magma reservoir under the caldera has now largely crystallized and is unlikely to produce large-scale eruptions in the future.

 The Long Valley volcano is unusual in that it has produced eruptions of both basaltic and silicic lava in the same geological place.

 Water from the Owens River filled the caldera to a depth of 300 m as of 600,000 years ago.
 At that time, the lake surface was at an elevation near 7500 ft.
 The lake drained sometime in the last 100,000 years after it overtopped the southern rim of the caldera, eroded the sill, and created the Owens River Gorge.
-A human-made dam in the gorge has created Lake Crowley, a partial restoration of the original lake.
+A human-made dam in the gorge has created Crowley Lake, a partial restoration of the original lake.
 Since the great eruption, many hot springs developed in the area, and the resurgent dome has uplifted.

 During the last ice age, glaciers filled the canyons leading to Long Valley, but the valley floor was clear of ice.
 Excellent examples of terminal moraines can be seen at Long Valley.
 Laurel Creek, Convict Creek, and McGee Creek each have prominent moraines.